This is the multi-page printable view of this section. Click here to print.

 Caution

-If there are other tags referencing the selected tag, you cannot delete the tag.
+If other tags reference the selected tag, you cannot delete it.
 Delete the referencing tags first, then delete the tag.

 To delete an image tag, follow these steps.

-• Click the Tags tab on the right side of the detailed information tab at the top of the Image Details page.
+• Image Detail page, click the Tags tab to the right of the Details tab at the top of the page.
 You will be taken to the Tags List page.

-• If you select checkboxes for multiple items, you can delete multiple tags at once, and you can select and delete up to 50 tags at a time.
+• By selecting the checkboxes of multiple items, you can delete multiple tags at once, and you can select and delete up to 50 tags at a time.

-• You can delete tags one by one by clicking the Delete button inside the more options button located at the right end of the tag to be deleted.
+• You can delete tags one by one by clicking the Delete button inside the More button located at the far right of the tag to be deleted.

-3. Once deletion is complete, check on the Tags list page whether the resource has been deleted.
+7. After deletion is complete, check on the Tags list page whether the resource has been removed.

 Testing image tag deletion policy

-To test the image tag deletion policy you set, follow the steps below.
+To test the configured image tag deletion policy, follow these steps.

-1. All Services > Container > Container Registry menu, click.
-Navigate to the Service Home page of Container Registry.
+1. All Services > Container > Container Registry menu, click it.
+Go to the Service Home page of Container Registry.

-2. Click the Image menu on the Service Home page.
-Navigate to the Image list page.
+2. On the Service Home page, click the Image menu.
+You will be taken to the Image list page.

 3. Image List Click the Settings icon at the top of the page and select the Registry name and Repository name where the Image to view detailed information is stored.

-4. Click the resource (Image) to view detailed information on the Image List page.
-You will be taken to the Image Detail page.
+4. Image List page: click the resource (Image) to view detailed information.
+You will be taken to the Image Details page.

-• Image Details Click the Delete Policy Test tab on the right of the Detailed Information tab at the top of the page.
+• Image Details On the top of the page, click the Delete Policy Test tab to the right of the Details tab.
 You will be taken to the Delete Policy Test tab page.

-5. Delete Policy Test on the tab page, click the Policy Test button of the Delete Target Tags item.
-The delete policy test will be executed.
+5. Delete Policy Test tab page, click the Policy Test button for the Tags item to be deleted.
+The delete policy test will run.

 6. When the delete policy test execution notification popup opens, click the Confirm button.